Kerry Carpenter Preview, Player Props: Tigers vs. White Sox

 Kerry Carpenter At The Plate

-- In 34.7% of his games this year, Carpenter has driven in at least one run.
-In 15 of those games (15.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in six contests.
+- In 34 games this year (34.3%), Carpenter has picked up an RBI, and in 15 of those games (15.2%) he had more than one.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.